Staying in a Traditional Santana House

 The traditional Santana houses are basic but clean and comfortable

-The traditional Santana houses are located a 12-minute drive outside of Santana Town Centre in the mountains as you can see from the map below.
+The Casas de Santana are a 12-minute drive outside of Santana Town Centre in the mountains as you can see from the map below.

 They’re not signposted and can be easily missed, as we found out.
 Keep your eyes peeled for a narrow road on the right leading to a car park for “Un Caminho para todos.
 Queimadas – Pico das Pedras” and the entrance to the houses is opposite this on the left.